Knowledge base

 Content

-- There is no limit to the number of pages or store articles that can be added with Site Creator.
+- With the Pro version, there is no limit to the number of pages or shop articles that can be added by Site Creator.

 FTP Management